facebook/react-native-website/docs/integration-with-existing-apps.md

     'DevSupport', # Include this to enable In-App Devmenu if RN >= 0.43 'RCTText',
     'RCTNetwork',
-    'RCTWebSocket', # needed for debugging
+    'RCTWebSocket', # Needed for debugging
+    'RCTAnimation', # Needed for FlatList and animations running on native UI thread
     # Add any other subspecs you want to use in your project
   ]
   # Explicitly include Yoga if you are using RN >= 0.42.0